 Obtaining a Hardship License during the Administrative Suspension

 A hardship license allows a person to drive for business purposes only.
 “Business purpose” is defined as, “a driving privilege limited to any driving necessary to maintain livelihood, including driving to and from work, necessary on-the-job driving, driving for educational purposes, and driving for church and for medical purposes.”
-Unless a person is a first time offender and qualifies for immediate reinstatement of business purpose only driving, the following hard time suspensions will apply before a person can obtain a hardship license.
-An additional prerequisite for obtaining a hardship license is either enrollment with proof of payment to DUI school (1st offender), or completion of DUI school (2nd offender).
+Unless a person is a first time offender and qualifies for immediate reinstatement of business purpose-only driving, the following hard time suspensions will apply before a person can obtain a hardship license.

 - Suspension upheld due to an unlawful breath or blood alcohol level: 30 day hard time suspension.
 No driving at all for 30 days.
 This 30 day suspension applies when a person loses the formal review hearing, or when he or she chooses not to contest the suspension.